lorenanda/lorenanda.github.io/_posts/2018-10-21-tableau-visualisation-goodreads.md

 ![languages](https://lorenaciutacu.files.wordpress.com/2018/10/languages-e1539946580647.jpg?w=736)

 This is my first Tableau viz and it was exciting to learn the software with the goodreads data.
-Tableau is quite intuitive to use and offers some [helpful tutorials and datasets](https://www.tableau.com/learn/training)[, ](https://www.tableau.com/learn/training)which makes data analysis so playful!